Ben Obomanu: Professional career

+Seattle Seahawks

-After being drafted by the Seattle Seahawks in the seventh round (249th overall) of the 2006 NFL Draft, Obomanu spent the entire 2006 season on the team's practice squad.
+After being drafted by the Seattle Seahawks in the seventh round (249th overall) of the 2006 NFL draft, Obomanu spent the entire 2006 season on the team's practice squad.

 Obomanu made the Seahawks' active roster out of training camp in 2007.
 His first NFL touchdown came in on October 14 in a Sunday Night Football game against the New Orleans Saints.
 Obomanu caught a 17-yard Matt Hasselbeck pass late in the second quarter.

 Obomanu broke his collarbone in a preseason game against the Oakland Raiders on the 29th of August 2008 and he was placed on Injured Reserve the following day.

 Following Week 11 of the 2010 NFL Season, Obomanu was promoted to the #2 receiver, starting alongside Mike Williams.

 In a home game against the Carolina Panthers in 2010, Obomanu was injured as a result of a hit by Panthers safety Charles Godfrey.

 Obomanu finished the 2010 season with 30 receptions for 494 yards, 4 touchdowns, and a 16.5 yard per catch average.

 Shortly after the Seahawks' were eliminated from the playoffs against the Bears, Obomanu signed a new 3-year contract with the Seahawks running through 2013.

 On March 15, 2013, the Seahawks released Obomanu.